eamigo86/graphene-django-subscriptions/README.rst

 Graphene-Django-Subscriptions
 =============================

 This package adds support to Subscription's requests and its integration with websockets using Channels package.
+You can test websockets notifications with this mini web tool.
+It's intuitive and simple: `websocket_example_client <https://github.com/eamigo86/graphene-django-subscriptions/tree/master/example_websocket_client>`_

 Installation:
 -------------